 This is a list of beliefs I had about musicals at one point my journey.
 I will talk about why I had those options and will talk about why I no longer have those opinions.
 But now, each of those points have been disproven by Les Mis.

 My first opinion was all musicals are happy.
-I only said that because that was all I had seen and due to that I believed every musical is happy.
+I only said that because that was all I had seen and due to that I believed every musical was happy.
 Les Mis disproved that and even Rent did the same thing.
 But it really was Les Mis that disproved it.
 I saw the movie musical back in 2012 and that was my first full exposure to the musical.
-While watching I discovered Les Mis is a heartbreaking musical and did not know how to respond.
+While watching I discovered Les Mis was a heartbreaking musical and did not know how to respond.
 Over time Les Mis became such an important part of my musical journey and my life.
 I realized NOT all musicals are happy like I once believed.

 A second opinion I had about theatre in general is that I will always hate tragedies and will never learn to love one.
 Both Les Mis and Rent disproved that opinion as well.
 I love both of them.
 Both of them are sad and I can be particular when it comes to tragic musicals.
 I love them because they have amazing songs, characters, and storylines.
 Both go beyond their tragic nature.
 Les Mis has this underlying spirituality due to its forgiveness, compassion, love, hope, sacrifice, humanity and sacrifice and Rent has the message of living in the moment and measuring your life in love.